 A four-day action-packed adventure for eighth-graders, Energy Camp helps develop leadership skills and promotes teamwork while teaching about cooperative enterprises, the rural electrification program and electrical safety.
-Each year, East Central Electric sponsors six students to the camp at Canyon Camp, near Hinton, Oklahoma.
-This year Energy Camp will take place May 30 – June 2, 2023, with a gathering of approximately 70 students from across the state.
+Each year, East Central Electric sponsors students to the camp at Canyon Camp, near Hinton, Oklahoma.
+This year Energy Camp will take place May 28-31, 2024, with a gathering of approximately 70 students from across the state.

 While Energy Camp offers many traditional summer camp activities like swimming, hiking, basketball, and mini golf, teens also have the unique opportunity to climb a utility pole, ride in the basket of a bucket truck, watch a co-op crew at work, and create and run a co-op business.
 They’ll take home a new-found confidence and a host of new friends – like minded peers from all over Oklahoma.